OskyRosky/PySpark/README.md

 ## Common Data Sources for Apache Spark

-1. Flat Files: These include text files, CSV, JSON, XML, and other plain text formats stored in local file systems or distributed storage systems.
+1. **Flat Files**: These include text files, CSV, JSON, XML, and other plain text formats stored in local file systems or distributed storage systems.
-2. Data Warehouses: Structured data stored in data warehousing solutions like Amazon Redshift, Google BigQuery, and Apache Hive.
+2. **Data Warehouses**: Structured data stored in data warehousing solutions like Amazon Redshift, Google BigQuery, and Apache Hive.
-3. Data Lakes: Large repositories that store vast amounts of raw data in its native format, such as Amazon S3, Azure Data Lake Storage, and Hadoop Distributed File System (HDFS).
+3. **Data Lakes**: Large repositories that store vast amounts of raw data in its native format, such as Amazon S3, Azure Data Lake Storage, and Hadoop Distributed File System (HDFS).
-4. Web Data: Data scraped or fetched from web APIs, web pages, and online data sources.
+4. **Web Data**: Data scraped or fetched from web APIs, web pages, and online data sources.
-5. Databases: Traditional relational databases (RDBMS) like MySQL, PostgreSQL, SQL Server, and NoSQL databases like MongoDB and Cassandra.
+5. **Databases**: Traditional relational databases (RDBMS) like MySQL, PostgreSQL, SQL Server, and NoSQL databases like MongoDB and Cassandra.
-6. Streaming Data Sources: Real-time data streams from platforms like Apache Kafka, Amazon Kinesis, and Apache Flume.
+6. **Streaming Data Sources: Real-time data streams from platforms like Apache Kafka, Amazon Kinesis, and Apache Flume.

 ## Data Format